String Multiplication Calculation

 43. Multiply Strings | 🟠 |

-For smaller numbers, calculations can directly use the operators provided by programming languages.
-However, if the two factors being multiplied are very large, the data types provided by the language might overflow.
-An alternative approach is to input the numbers as strings, then emulate the multiplication process we learned in elementary school to compute the result, also represented as a string.
+For smaller numbers, you can directly use the operators provided by programming languages for calculations.
+However, if the two factors being multiplied are very large, the data types provided by the language may overflow.
+An alternative approach is to input the numbers as strings and then mimic the multiplication process we learned in elementary school to calculate the result, also represented as a string.

 Consider LeetCode Problem 43, "Multiply Strings":